Perspectives on Science

 The subscription fee for the POS program is $80 which covers ~1/3 of the annual cost of the POS program per teacher (see "Program Sponsors" link below).
 Please use the "Registration/Payment" link below in order to sign up for this year's program.

-Point Loma Nazarene University offers one unit of graduate level, academic credit per year (at a subsidized rate of $75 per unit) to teachers who participate in both the seminar and dinner/discussions of at least seven of the eight POS events (this arrangement may be repeated up to a total of 6 units).
+Point Loma Nazarene University offers one unit of continuing education credit per year (at a subsidized rate of $75 per unit) to teachers who participate in both the seminar and dinner/discussions of at least seven of the eight POS events (this arrangement may be repeated up to a total of 6 units).
 Those who meet the minimum attendance requirement receive a letter and form shortly after the final POS event of the year.
 The form includes instructions and a deadline to abide by in order to receive academic credit.
 Credit may only be applied for and received within 3 months of receiving the form.

 Teachers who are enrolled in PLNU graduate course BIO692 receive 2 units of credit for POS (1 unit in the Fall and 1 unit in the Spring), pay regular graduate level tuition and are required to fulfill other assignments relating to the POS presentations.
 BIO692 students must also pay the $80 POS program subscription fee (see "Registration Details" above).
 This fee helps subsidize the cost of meals and various other expenses related to running the POS program.